rhcad/vgandroid-demo/README.md

    - To regenerate the kernel JNI classes, type `./build.sh-swig` (Need to install [SWIG](http://sourceforge.net/projects/swig/files/), and add the location to PATH).

-## Compile for iOS

-- Cd the 'ios' folder of this project and type `./build.sh` or `./build.sh -arch arm64` to checkout and build libraries needed.

-- Open `ios/TestVG.xcworkspace` in Xcode, then run the `TestView` demo app.

-   - `TestView` target using `libTouchVG.a` does not support SVG display.

-   - `TestView-SVG` target using `libTouchVG-SVG.a` and `SVGKit` can display SVG shapes.

-   - To run on device, you may need to change the Bundle Identifier of the demo application, such as "com.yourcompany.TestView", and choose your own development certificate (Code Signing).

 ## Compile for Windows